PranavElayidam/Hydrogen_atom/Legacy_scripts/README.md

 Problem: This restricted the polar angle to $[-\pi/2, \pi/2]$, effectively mirroring the top hemisphere of the atom onto the bottom.

 Solution: The new engine utilizes arccos(z/r) to correctly map the full $[0, \pi]$ domain, preserving the asymmetry of directed orbitals (e.g., $d_{xz}$).

+P.S: Only once drew the table and wrote down everything i realized i could just changed the name of the files.
+I will try to avoid these stupid mistakes next time.